ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 - For each log entry touched by the algorithm in {{fv-algorithm}}:
   - The log entry's timestamp.
-  - If the log entry has surpassed its maximum lifetime and is on the frontier, the right child's timestamp.
+  - If the log entry is expired and is on the frontier, the right child's timestamp.
-  - If it is not the case that the log entry has surpassed its maximum lifetime, is on the frontier, and the log entry's right child has also surpassed its maximum lifetime, then a `PrefixProof` corresponding to a binary ladder ({{search-binary-ladder}}) in the log entry's prefix tree is provided.
+  - If it is not the case that the log entry is expired, is on the frontier, and its right child is also expired, then a `PrefixProof` corresponding to a binary ladder in the log entry's prefix tree is provided.
-- If the `PrefixProof` from the first log entry containing the target label-version pair didn't include a lookup for the target version, provide a second `PrefixProof` from this log entry specifically looking up the target version.
+- If step 6.2 is reached, provide a second `PrefixProof` from the identified log entry specifically looking up the target version.

 Users verify the output as specified in {{fv-algorithm}}.

+### Greatest-Version Search

+For a user to search the combined tree for the greatest version of a label, the following is provided:

+- From each log entry along the frontier, starting from the log entry identified in {{greatest-version-search}}: a `PrefixProof` corresponding to a binary ladder.

+Note that the frontier log entry timestamps are either already provided as part of updating the user's view of the tree, or are expected to have been retained by the user, and no additional timestamps are necessary to identify the starting log entry.
+Users verify the proof as described in {{greatest-version-search}}.

 ### Monitor